-- The final price may not be determined until long after the works are complete, especially when considerable change and disruption has occurred and major risks have materialised.
+- The final price may not be determined until long after the works are complete, especially when considerable change and disruption have occurred and major risks have materialized.

 Uses of Unit Rate Contract

-- It can be used with a separate organisational structure.
+- It can be used with a separate organizational structure.
 It requires that the design is complete but can accommodate changes in quantity.

-- We can use it on many public sector civil engineering projects like roads and bridges where little or no change to the programme is expected, and the level of risk is low and quantifiable.
+- We can use it on many public sectors civil engineerings projects like roads and bridges where little or no change to the program is expected, and the level of risk is low and quantifiable.

 Cost reimbursement items are not fixed prices.
 Those items are paid for based on what the Contractor spends in executing the work.
 Therefore, the payment of the Contractor is based on his actual expenditure.
 It includes labour, material, plants, sub-contracting cost, and other direct costs.
 Then the Contractor has to submit a load of invoices to demonstrate his actual cost.
 And also he will be paid an agreed fee for his overhead and profit.